top of page

 María-José Luzón is a Senior Lecturer (PhD) at the University of Zaragoza.
 She has published extensively on corpus linguistics, English for Academic Purposes, academic writing by multilingual scholars, and digital academic genres.
 Her current research focuses on the analysis of digital genres for science communication and dissemination.
 Recent books include Digital genres in academic knowledge production and communication: Perspectives and practices (Multilingual Matters, 2022) and Genre networks.
 Intersemiotic relations in digital science communication (Routledge, 2023).

-Sofía Albero-Posac is a Lecturer at Universidad San Jorge, where she teaches English for Specific Purposes in different degrees.
-As a PhD candidate, she has done research into the emerging digital genre of video abstracts under the supervision of Dr. María-José Luzón, with whom she has co-authored contributions related to digital academic communication and digital ethnographies.
-Her research interests include genre ecologies, science dissemination, multimodality and English for Specific Purposes pedagogy.
+Sofía Albero-Posac is a lecturer (PhD) at San Jorge University, where she teaches English for Specific Purposes in different degrees.
+Her research interests include science dissemination, scientific and academic communication, multimodality, emerging digital genres, genre ecologies and English for Specific Purposes pedagogy.
+In her PhD she conducted a genre analysis of video abstracts in the field of medicine and biology under the supervision of María-José Luzón, with whom she has also co-authored contributions related to digital academic communication and digital ethnographies.

 Picture.Maria José Luzón..jpg